A Theory of Network Games Part 1: Utility Representations

 Intuitively, this means that whenever $j$ changes his action from $s_j$ to $s'_j$, this can only shift $i$'s preferences between $s_i$ and $s'_i$ in one direction.
 The first two comparisons say that, if other opponents play $s_{-ij}$, then player $j$ switching from $s_j$ to $s'_j$ causes $i$'s preference to flip in favor of $s'_i$.
 Strategic independence implies that we cannot then find some other profile $s'_{-ij}$ at which $j$ switching from $s_j$ to $s'_j$ causes $i$'s preference to flip in favor of $s_i$.

 These natural properties correspond to utilities that are separable across opponents.
-Under mild technical restrictions, if player $i$'s preferences jointly satisfy opponent and strategic independence, then we can represent these preferences via a utility
+Under mild technical restrictions, Theorem \ref{theo:main1} establishes that if player $i$'s preferences jointly satisfy opponent and strategic independence, then we can represent these preferences via a separable utility as in (\ref{eq:utility1}).

-for some functions $\{g_{ij}\}_{j \neq i}$ (Theorem \ref{theo:main1}).
 In this case, we say that player $i$ has \emph{separable preferences}.
-Moreover, this representation is \emph{cardinal}: the function \eqref{eq:utility1} is unique up to a positive affine transformation.
+Moreover, this representation is \emph{cardinal}: it is unique up to a positive affine transformation.

 While the linear-quadratic utility \eqref{eq:linquad} is clearly separable, common generalizations satisfy strategic independence but not joint independence.\footnote{See, for instance, \citet{Belhajetal2014}, \citet{PariseOzdaglar2019}, and \citet{ZenouZhou2023} who adopt utility functions that depend on linear aggregates of opponent actions.} Accordingly, such preferences are not separable.
-However, if we weaken our requirements so that \eqref{eq:utility1} only represents player $i$'s preferences over her \emph{own actions}, we can fully capture her strategic incentives with an additively separable utility.
-Theorem \ref{theo:main2} shows that, under somewhat stronger technical restrictions, if player $i$'s preferences satisfy strategic independence alone, then a utility of the form \eqref{eq:utility1} represents her preferences over $S_i$ for each fixed opponent profile $s_{-i}$.
-As before, the representation is cardinal, and in this case, we say that player $i$ has \emph{strategically separable preferences}.
+However, if we weaken our requirements so that \eqref{eq:utility1} only represents player $i$'s preferences over her \emph{own actions}, an additively separable utility can describe her strategic incentives.
+Under stronger technical restrictions, Theorem \ref{theo:main2} shows that, if player $i$'s preferences satisfy strategic independence alone, then a utility of the form \eqref{eq:utility1} represents her preferences over $S_i$ for each opponent profile $s_{-i}$.
+As before, the representation is cardinal, and we say that player $i$ has \emph{strategically separable preferences}.
 A corollary highlights that preferences based on aggregates of neighbors' actions are strategically separable.